 *Just to be clear: The term ‘football’ refers to ‘voetbal’ (in Dutch) or ‘soccer’, not to American Football.

-Thanks to Davy Vanhaen – Strategic Partnership Manager at KRC Genk - who gave valuable input by sharing his experience in the football industry.
+Thanks for Davy Vanhaen, Strategic Partnership Manager at KRC Genk, who gave valuable input by sharing his experience in the football industry.